rheaacharya11/confidence-in-education-research/README.md

 graduation rates, but worse wages, but this might be related to relative salaries in STEM vs non-STEM fields.

+### Structure of Repo
+My submitted paper can be found in PDF format, and within the CURRENT PSID folder, I have included my datasets and my empirical analysis files.

 _This paper was written for Econ 980B: Education in the Economy, a Harvard junior research seminar taught by Professor Lawrence Katz and Professor Claudia Goldin, with Teaching Fellow Fiona Chen._